 Welcome to the Stetson family.
 Stetson University is committed to making your student's education as affordable as possible.
 The Office of Financial Aid is here to help you through the process.
-For more detailed information on your student's financial aid award please visit My Stetson.
-You will need your student's social security number or student ID number and their PIN to log on to the system.
+For more detailed information on your student's financial aid award, please visit My Stetson.
+You will need your student's student ID number and their password to log on to the system.

-Please have your student's SU ID number or social security number ready before calling the Office of Financial Aid.
+Please have your student's SU ID number or social security number ready before calling the Office of Student Financial Planning.

 Families may elect to enroll in an installment plan payment option, rather than paying the balance in full by the first day of classes of the current term.
-A $100 non-refundable payment plan fee will be assessed each semester; 20 percent of the balance is due in the first month.
-For each term there are five monthly payments.
-These payments begin in August and January for the fall and spring semesters, respectively.
+A $75 non-refundable payment plan fee will be assessed each semester; A down payment of the balance is due in the first month.
+For each term there is a five month payment plan (MPP) option.
+These payments can begin as early as June and December for the fall and spring semesters, respectively.

 Florida Prepaid College Plans